Skip to main content

 Pylon is a customer support platform that helps B2B companies manage customer interactions across Slack, email, chat widgets, and other channels.
 This connector provides access to issues, accounts, contacts, teams, tags, users, custom fields, ticket forms, and user roles for customer support analytics and account intelligence insights.

-Example questions
+Example prompts

 The Pylon connector is optimized to handle prompts like these.